 What you’re getting in this article is the tutorial that appeared in Sewn — how to turn Cass into a flirty party dress.

-In case you didn’t know, the Cass T-shirt is a free (for the time being… keep reading!)
-PDF pattern.
-It has a relaxed, curvy-skimming silhouette, grown-on sleeves, and unusual shoulder seam placement.
+In case you didn’t know, the Cass T-shirt has a relaxed, curvy-skimming silhouette, grown-on sleeves, and unusual shoulder seam placement.
 The PDF pattern also includes directions for how to hack the tee five additional ways.

 This hack transforms the T into a mini-dress with flounce sleeves!